gcallah/Economics/Capitalism/capitalism.md

 productive forces, relies on the exploitation of workers by a class of capitalists, who capture all the workers "surplus value" and put it in their pockets.
 But for Ayn Rand, capitalism is an "unknown ideal," which could possibly come about if the government completely refrained from economic interventions.
 For many on the left today, capitalism means a system that entrenches vast inequality, environmental destruction, systemic racism, and neo colonialism.
+They often talk about "dismantling" capitalism, as though it were a large structure that could be taken apart at the joints.

+"No," some
-"No," some libertarians will answer, "that's crony capitalism!
+libertarians will answer, "that's crony capitalism!
 In a true free market, those problems would largely disappear."
 Meanwhile, distributists, the followers of G.K.
 Chesterton, hold with him that the problem of our current economic system is *too little* capitalism, by which they mean the capital is in too few hands; they argue that everybody should